-Siemens has rolled out a uniform and enterprisewide process ("Supply Chain Due Diligence") to determine the use, source and origin of the relevant minerals in our supply chain (e.g. Conflict Minerals) which originate from Conflict-Affected and High-Risk Areas and are affected by risks defined in Annex 2 of the OECD Due Diligence Guidance.
-This includes the "Responsible Minerals Assurance Process" (RMAP) as part of the "Responsible Minerals Initiative" (former "Conflict Free Sourcing Initiative").
+Siemens has rolled out an uniform and enterprise-wide process ("Supply Chain Due Diligence") to determine the use, source and origin of the relevant minerals in our supply chain (e.g. Conflict Minerals) which originate from Conflict-Affected and High-Risk Areas and are affected by risks defined in Annex 2 of the OECD Due Diligence Guidance.
+This includes the "Responsible Minerals Assurance Process" (RMAP) as part of the "Responsible Minerals Initiative".
 We work closely with our suppliers to support us in carrying out these steps.
 Where necessary, we work with suppliers in order to remediate risks and perform additional due diligence so that we can continue to source responsibly, building on established management processes.